xolbynz/xolbynz/README.md

 # SolBeen Kwon👨🏻‍💻

-## 😎just call me Swervin:
+## 🌱just call me Swervin:

-🌱 I’m currently learning DeepStream for Video Analytics on Jetson Nano ,
+I’m currently learning DeepStream for Video Analytics on Jetson Nano ,

 Why is the DeepStream so difficult?
 Anyone who can teach me plz contact me